Українська

 The ancient defense church of Saints Nicholas and Anna in Bibrka, according to one version, was founded in 1402 by the legendary Polish knight Zavish Charnyi, the hero of Henryk Senkevych`s novel "Crusaders".

 In the upper part of the walls of the western volume, loopholes have been preserved.
 The temple was destroyed during the invasion of the Tatars in 1621, but after some time it was restored.
-After thorough reconstruction in 1914-1922, the Nicolas church lost its original appearance.
+After thorough reconstruction in 1914-1922, the Nicholas church lost its original appearance.
 During the reconstruction, the western part of the building (XVII century) was preserved, the other parts were built anew.

 The architecture of the Church of Saints Nicholas and Anna is extremely laconic.
 The only decorative element enlivening the western facade is a dull arcade on the pediment.